pbklink/motif-core/etc/motif-core.api.md

     constructor();
 }

+// Warning: (ae-missing-release-tag) "IntegerArrayTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class IntegerArrayTextFormattableValue extends GenericTextFormattableValue<readonly Integer[]> {
+}

 // Warning: (ae-missing-release-tag) "IntegerCorrectnessTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)